gsoules/MkDocs/digital-archive/docs/technology/mkdocs.md

     Wherever this page refers to the `MkDocs repository` it means the location of the MKDocs working files and folders.
 That location is an `AvantLogic Digital Archive Dropbox` folder named `\MkDocs\digital-archive`.
-    Additionally, these files are stored on [GitHub](../technology/github.md) at <https://github.com/gsoules/MkDocs>
+    Additionally, these files are stored on [GitHub](../technology/github.md) at <https://github.com/gsoules/MkDocs>.
-    which is currently a private repository accessible only to its collaborators.

 The navigation structure for the website is configured in the `mydocs.yml` file.